 Early History of the Betyngeghan family

 This web page shows only a small excerpt of our Betyngeghan research.
-Another 457 words (33 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Betyngeghan History in all our PDF Extended History products and printed products wherever possible.
+Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Betyngeghan History in all our PDF Extended History products and printed products wherever possible.

 Betyngeghan Spelling Variations

-in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Betyngeghan has been spelled many different ways, including Bedingham, Beddingham, Bedinham, Bodingham, Bedyngham, Bedyngeham and many more.

 Early Notables of the Betyngeghan family (pre 1700)

 Migration of the Betyngeghan family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Betyngeghans to arrive in North America: a number of settlers who arrived by the 19th century.